Donald Trump Blackmail Threat Is Real And Stormy Daniels Proves It, FBI Expert Says In Washington Post Report

 “If you get into paying hush money, there are consequences — or at least some indication that there might be something that you don’t want exposed, and therefore something that had to be looked into,” former FBI Assistant Director Joseph Lewis, a 30-year FBI veteran, told the paper.

 In Trump’s case, not only Daniels, the adult video star, but Karen McDougal — a former Playboy Playmate of the Year — has also claimed to have had a sexual relationship with Trump, and been paid off to keep it quiet.
-In McDougal’s case, the payment of $150,000 came through The National Enquirer, owned by Trump’s close friend David Pecker.
+In McDougal’s case, the payment of $150,000 came through the National Enquirer, owned by Trump’s close friend David Pecker.

 “Would alleged relationships that Trump or his allies (as in the McDougal case) paid to cover up put Trump at similar risk?” wrote Washington Post reporter Philip Bump.
 “Yes, according to experts.”